NASA Spacecraft Spots China's Mars Rover and Its Impressive Wheel Tracks From Orbit

-I'm not saying we should have beauty contests for Mars rovers, but I am saying China's Zhurong rover is pretty dang charming.
-You can't see any up-close details of the solar-powered vehicle in a new image from NASA's Mars Reconnaissance Orbiter, but you can appreciate the plucky little rover's efforts since it landed on the red planet in May 2021.
+I'm not saying we should have beauty contests for Mars rovers, but I am saying China's Zhurong rover is pretty charming.
+You can't see any up-close details of the solar-powered vehicle in a new image from NASA's Mars Reconnaissance Orbiter, but you can appreciate the plucky little rover's efforts since it landed on the red planet in May of last year.

 On Friday, the MRO HiRise camera team shared a snapshot of the rover from orbit from March 11.
 Zhurong is part of the China National Space Administration's Tianwen-1 mission, which also includes a lander and an orbiter that's great at taking selfies.